How Does Plastic Recycling Help the Environment

 What do the plastic recycling symbols mean?

 When you’ve used a plastic item, there should be information on how it’s recycled.
 This is shown by a little triangle made up of three arrows with a number or letter in the centre of it.
 These numbers and letters are an identification for the recycling teams.
-Plastics are classified into one of seven categories and shows how different materials are more or less easy to recycle.
+Plastics are classified into one of seven categories with different materials being more or less easy to recycle.
 We’ve listed them for you below.

-Hopefully, now you know all about plastic recycling’s affect on the environment.
-We’ve also laid out how to recycle plastic and what the recycling symbols mean, so you’re clued up on how to best take part in recycling in your daily lives to save the environment.
-Together, we can make this change.
+Hopefully, now you know all about plastic recycling’s effect on the environment.
+We’ve also laid out how to sort your plastic for recycling and what the recycling symbols mean, so you’re clued up on how to best take part in recycling in your daily lives to help protect the environment.

-Plastic recycling isn’t the only sustainability programme we take part in – we’re also passionate about water conservation.
+Plastic recycling isn’t the only sustainability programme we take part in – we’re also passionate about water stewardship.
 Make sure you check out our article on this, next.

 Buxton water site maintains platinum status for its caring for water approach